resibots/estop-watchdog/README.md

 # A watchdog for ROS-enabled emergency-stops
-This sample code listens to a "pulse" topic sent from a ROS-enabled emergency-stop (or a gateway) to stop the software when emergency stop is pressed and restart it if released.
+This sample code listens to a "heartbeat" topic sent from a ROS-enabled emergency-stop (or a gateway) to stop the software when emergency stop is pressed and restart it if released.

 TODO: There should be an option for the "acknolwedge" to be required